Course Number: 227

 Semester; 5 Units

 UC/CSU Pending Approval: Social Science “A” Requirement.
 Satisfies one semester of the Social Studies graduation requirement.

 - There is no textbook for this course.
-Reading assignments will be given to students free of charge.
+Reading assignments will be provided to the students by instructor.

 Level of Difficulty:

 Estimated Homework Per Class: